Marjan112/tenth/README.md

 To build this thing you need to have <a href="https://cmake.org/">cmake</a> installed.
 And if you're building this on Windows, then you will need <a href="https://visualstudio.microsoft.com/">Visual Studio</a> also.

-After you installed and setup everything, you are going open console and start typing this, hit enter, you know how it goes.
+After you installed and setup everything, you are going to open console and start typing this, hit enter, you know how it goes.

 ```console
 mkdir build